VincentMcLoughlin/attention-translator/README.md

 in git bash (if you are using windows) or linux systems.
 Equivalent powershell commands should also work.

+For this code we are using TensorFlow 2.8.0 and CudNN 2.1.

-To demo the code, use python German_to_English_Translate_and_Plot.py.
+To run a translation example, use German_to_English_Translate_and_Plot.py.
 This will use our attention translator and plot the attention weights for the source and target sentence.

 NOTE: Results differ between runs, so try multiple runs to evaluate the performance.
 Performance is better when the sentence is formatted as shown in the example, with a space before the period.